danidiaz/aprobar/notes.md

 - "found it a bit of a PITA to get the requested url.
 I can't believe there's not an easier way in express.
 Should just be req.requested_url" http://corpus.hubwiz.com/2/node.js/10183291.html

-- Complete DELETE and POST on user.
+- Complete DELETE and PUT on user.

 - Improve error messages.